-- Repeat the System Calibration Offset Coefficient Determination mode to calibrate for the channel's system offset - Apply the system reference-scale condition to the channel CH0/CH1/CH2/CH3. - In the CHx_SCAL_GAIN Register, program the expected (desired) system-calibrated output code for this condition in 24-bit unsigned format. - Enter the System Calibration Gain Coefficient Determination mode by programming 0x3 in the SCALCN register. - LMP90xxx starts a fresh conversion at the selected output data rate for the channel.
+- Repeat the System Calibration Offset Coefficient Determination to calibrate the System offset for the channel. - Apply the system reference-scale condition to the channel CH0/CH1/CH2/CH3. - In the CHx_SCAL_GAIN register, program the expected (desired) system-calibrated output code for this condition in 16-bit unsigned format. - Enter the System Calibration Gain Coefficient Determination mode by programming 0x3 in the SCALCN register. - LMP900xx starts a fresh conversion at the selected output data rate for the channel.
 At the end of the conversion, the CHx_SCAL_GAIN is filled-in (or overwritten) with the System Calibration Gain coefficient. - 6.
 The System Calibration Gain Coefficient Determination mode is automatically exited. - 7.
 The computed calibration coefficient is accurate only to the effective resolution of the device and will probably contain some noise.
 The noise factor can be minimized by computing over many times, averaging (externally) and putting the resultant value back into the register.
 Alternatively, select the output data rate to be 26.83 sps or 1.67 sps.